 River hike: Bogachiel River

-Stats: 8–12 miles round-trip; 400-foot elevation gain; Northwest Forest Pass required
+Stats: 8–12 miles round-trip; 400-foot elevation gain; Northwest Forest Pass required to park

 Contact: Olympic National Forest Pacific Ranger District, 360-374-6522

-Kids will love... using a magnifying glass to examine the amazing epiphytes (plants that grow on other plants) that festoon nearly every branch and tree trunk.
+Kids will love ... using a magnifying glass to examine the amazing epiphytes (plants that grow on other plants) that festoon nearly every branch and tree trunk.
 A native plant guidebook will come in handy.

 Many would say the most spectacular Pacific Northwest winter hiking experience is the Hoh River Trail in Olympic National Park.
 We’d agree — with an asterisk.
 If you want the beauty of the Hoh Rain Forest without the crowds, try the Bogachiel, a rain forest valley just to the north.